Gydetti/website-virtualcounsel/docs/master-client-onboarding.md

 - **No local overrides**: Typography, spacing, and backgrounds are controlled by global config and utility classes.
 - **Animations**: Scroll-triggered and staggered animations are handled by `<LazySection>` and controlled by feature flags in `siteConfig.features`.
 - **Testing**: All section components are covered by unit and E2E tests.

+## 7. Section Architecture & Dynamic Page Composition

+- **Section-driven pages:** All pages are composed of reusable, configurable section components (e.g., HeroSection, AboutSection, ServicesSection, etc.), with layouts and order defined in `siteConfig.pageStructures`.
+- **DynamicPageRenderer:** Central to rendering pages from config, enabling no-code reordering and extension of sections.
+See `components/layout/DynamicPageRenderer.tsx`.
+- **Per-section visual overrides:** Each section can have its own background pattern, opacity, and color, set via config and validated by Zod schemas.
+Extend each section's data schema and pass overrides as props (see `lib/schemas/sections.schema.ts`).
+- **No manual padding/containers:** Section spacing and container classes are config-driven for consistency and simplicity.
+- **Pattern system:** Patterns (dots, grid, waves, etc.) are defined in config and can be overridden per section.
+See `theme-templating-variants.md` and `lib/site.config.local.ts`.
+- **Testing:** All section components are covered by unit and E2E tests.
+Always run `npm run verify:local` after changes.

 ---